Who We Are

 Why does OpenClassrooms exist?

 OpenClassrooms is here to make education accessible.
-This has become our motto: Making education accessible.
+Our motto is: Making education accessible.

 It looks simple, but it's a huge mission!
-It's one that can't be solved overnight and will probably never be completely done.
+It's one that we can't solve overnight and may never accomplish.

-Can you imagine a day when we'll be able to say "OK, everyone has equal access to high quality education, there's nothing more we can do, everything is great!"
-Yes?
+Can you imagine a day when we'll be able to say, "OK, everyone has equal access to high-quality education; there's nothing more we can do, and everything is great!"
+Oh, you do?
 Wow, you're super ambitious.
 We like you already! 😀

 We believe education is a basic human right, one that changes people's lives and pushes them to be their best selves.

-You've read the mission and you probably think:
+You've read the mission, and now you're probably thinking:

-This is exactly why we also have a vision: it tells us how we're going to be pursuing our mission for years to come.
+That is why we also have a vision statement: it tells us how to pursue our mission for years to come.

-OpenClassroom's current vision is: We help people to find jobs and remain employable.
+OpenClassrooms' current vision statement is: We help people to find jobs and remain employable.

-We think this is a goal worth pursuing.
+We think this is a vision worth pursuing.
 It makes a lot of sense: the world is moving at a faster pace, new jobs are being created, others are currently disappearing.
-How do we help all the people who struggle with these changes?
+How can we help those who struggle with these changes?
 With education!
 Yes, we think education is the answer to a lot of things. 😉

-This explains why OpenClassrooms courses are designed with the professional world in mind.
-This is why we've decided to put aside younger learners (K-12) at least for the moment.
-We've chosen to focus only on courses that can lead you quickly to a job.
+OpenClassrooms courses are designed with the professional world in mind.
+We've chosen to focus on courses that can help you find work quickly.
+That is why we've decided to put aside younger learners (K-12), at least for the moment.

 How We Decide What We Should Do

-The mission and vision are essential.
-They help us determine when we should do a project and, perhaps more importantly, when we shouldn't do a project.
+The mission is essential because it helps us determine when we should do a project and, perhaps more importantly, when we shouldn't.

-This is a question we ask ourselves often: is it worth doing?
-Every new project requires time and effort, and we can quickly get drowned by the amount of work to do.
+We often ask ourselves, "Is this worth doing?".
+Every new project requires time and effort, and we can quickly drown in the amount of work to do.
 On the other hand, we shouldn't miss new opportunities either.

-Let me give you 2 recent examples (at the time of writing) of decisions we've made based on our mission and vision.
+Here are two examples of decisions we've made based on our mission and vision.

 Yes, We Should Do This 👍

-For years we've been delivering online courses to everyone.
-This is our main job and we're getting good at this.
-We've even created full "learning paths" regrouping specific courses and projects to help people learn a new job.
-These paths can lead you to a State-endorsed degree.
+We've been delivering online courses for years.
+It's our main job, and we're good at it.
+We've even created full learning paths by regrouping specific courses and projects to help people learn a new job.
+These paths can lead to a state-endorsed degree.

 Then, one day, we had an idea: why should we stop when someone gets a degree?
 Isn't it part of our vision to help people get a job?

-One could say that "we've done our job" since we've delivered a degree telling people that they are ready.
-However, considering our vision, we can also say that we didn't completely achieved our own work.
+You could say that we've done our job since we've delivered a degree that tells people when they are ready.
+However, considering our vision, we didn't completely achieve our work.

-This is how we've decided to give professional advice as well to our learners who've finished a path.
-We give them courses and specific mentors to help them search for their future job and prepare for job interviews.
+So we decided to give professional advice to learners who have finished a path, including courses and mentors, to help them search for a job and prepare for interviews.

 No, We Shouldn't Do This 👎

-These courses have been on hold for a while, because we've been busy with other topics.
-Then, one day, we had an opportunity to resume creating these courses.
-We found a very good teacher who could help build the Maths courses.
-Everything seemed perfect except... we didn't do it.
+While people seem to like them, they've been on hold for a while because we've been busy with other topics.
+Then, one day, we had an opportunity to resume creating the math courses and found a good teacher who could help build them.
+Everything seemed perfect, except - we didn't do it.

-We asked ourselves: should we do this project?
-Will it help people land in a new job, as our vision states?
-Well... hardly.
-This is more an academic course.
+We asked ourselves: Should we take on this project?
+Will it help people find a new job, as our vision claims?
+Well, hardly.
+It is more of an academic course.

 Would it be useful?
 Sure!
 Did we want to do it?
 You bet!
-But sometimes we have to make hard decisions, and our mission and vision help us a lot to make this kind of decision.
+But sometimes we have to make hard choices, and our mission and vision statements help us make these kinds of decisions.